Prshant-kumar/Technical-paper/technical_paper.md

 ESB Provides following functionalities-

 1. Decoupling<br>
-ESB transfer the data by the producer to the server who has to access tha message by decoupling the requirement of the producer.<br>
+ESB transfer the data by the producer to that server who has to access the message by decoupling the requirement of the producer.<br>
-Ex- The message by the producer can have different requirement, so ESB decouples those requirements and send the request to the server(consumer) which is ment to process that request and also converts the message in desired format of the server.
+Ex- The message by the producer can have a different requirement, so ESB decouples those requirements and send the request to the server(consumer) which is meant to process that request and also converts the message in the desired format of the server.

 2. Transport Protocol Conversion<br>
 ESB gives us the ability to accept one input protocol and communicate with another service provider on a different protocol.